esamattis/react-makefile/README.md

     make commit-bundle

-Using this task is required for commiting the bundle changes because the bundle changes are hidden from git using `--assume-unchanged`.
+Using this task is required for commiting the bundle changes because the bundle the changes are hidden from git using `--assume-unchanged`.